 This has largely affected investors from China, who make up the majority of EB-5 applicants.
 While unallocated visas from the worldwide total can be reassigned to Chinese investors, the number of visas available still falls far short of the number of applicants, and USCIS thus began 2016 with a backlog of nearly 22,000 petitions awaiting adjudication.

-A problem arises in that the waiting period between filing and adjudication of the I-526 petition, at which point the conditional residence period begins, can stretch anywhere from several months to over five years.
-With additional waiting periods following the filing of the I-829 petition, the adjudication of which determines whether unconditional permanent residence is granted, Chinese EB-5 applicants can expect their investments to remain at risk for anywhere from six to ten years.
+A problem arises in that the waiting period between filing and adjudication of the I-526 petition, at which point the conditional residence period begins, can stretch anywhere from several months to several years.
+With additional waiting periods following the filing of the I-829 petition, the adjudication of which determines whether unconditional permanent residence is granted, Chinese EB-5 applicants can expect their investments to remain at risk for ten years or more.

 Several aspects of the EB-5 Program are affected by increased wait times.
 These include loan terms, maintenance of the at-risk requirement for investment funds, and the types of jobs qualifying for EB-5 job creation.
 Below, we outline some points investors should keep in mind.